-Even if operations of the three Jatropha farms owned through GCE Mexico improve as expected and, therefore, that the joint venture will generate revenues over the long term, we do not project that any cash distributions will be made to Global Clean Energy Holdings, Inc. for several years.
+Even if operations of the three Jatropha farms owned through GCE Mexico were to improve, due to the costs expended to date and the structure of the JV, that requires us to repay advances made by our JV partners and to pay a 12% preferential return, we do not project that any cash distributions would be made to Global Clean Energy Holdings, Inc. in the near future.

 Under our agreements with our GCE Mexico investors, all net cash generated from the Jatropha operations that are conducted through GCE Mexico must first be used to fund the operations of those farms, and any excess must thereafter be used to repay the capital contributed by our joint venture investors (plus their preferred return).
-The total amount of capital and the preferred return that must be paid to our joint venture investors before funds are distributed to us currently is in excess of \$33,000,000 as of March 31, 2015.
+The total amount of capital and the preferred return that must be paid to our joint venture investors before funds are distributed to us currently is in excess of \$34,000,000 as of June 30, 2015.
 As a result, the improving operations of the Mexico farms will not produce short-term cash or improve our liquidity, nor will the improving operations of the Mexico farms generate funds that we can use for our business plan, for working capital purposes, or for the acquisition of additional Jatropha or other biofuel feedstock farms.
 Because of our negative working capital position, we currently do not have the funds necessary to acquire and cultivate additional Jatropha farms for our own account.
-Accordingly, in order to increase our farm ownership and operations, we will have to obtain additional capital through the sale of equity and/or debt securities, the forward sale of products produced from our Jatropha or Camelina faming operations or from other financing activities, such as debt financing, strategic partnerships and/or joint ventures.
+Accordingly, in order to increase our farm ownership and operations or from other financing activities, such as debt financing, strategic partners, the forward sale of produces from our Jatropha or Camelina faming operations or from other financing activities, such as debt financing, strategic partners.
+We are considering multiple options including expanding the farms with new partners, divesting our three Jatropha Farms under this JV and monetizing under-utilized assts, or a combnation of any of the above.
+All of these options could signifantly reduce debt while preserving the Intellectual Property (IP) value created over the past 7 years of research and commercial supply chain development.

 Camelina Operations.
 In March 2013, we acquired the business and assets of Sustainable Oils, LLC, a company that has been engaged in developing Camelina products since 2007.
-Sustainable Oils has generated over \$20 million in revenues during the past three years, but has incurred a loss of approximately \$5.8 million during that time.
+Sustainable Oils has generated over \$20 million in revenues during the three years before we acquired that entity, but also incurred a loss of approximately \$5.8 million during that same period.
 The Camelina operations will require a significant amount of additional cash to scale up its operations and to reach profitable operations.
-We will operate the Camelina business that we acquired through a subsidiary Sustainable Oils Inc. which we capitalized with the Sustainable Oils intellectual properties and operating assets that we recently purchased.
+We will operate the Camelina business that we acquired through a subsidiary Sustainable Oils Inc.which we capitalized with the Sustainable Oils intellectual properties and operating assets that we recently purchased.
 Furthermore, our goal is to fund the operations and expansion of the Camelina operations with new debt or equity that we are in the process of raising specifically for the Camelina subsidiary.
-We have been in discussions with a number of sources for the additional capital necessary to operate and grow our new Camelina operations.
-In the event that we do not obtain the necessary amount of financing to properly operate and scale up our new Camelina operations, those operations are expected to continue to operate at a loss.
+We have been in discussions with a number of sources for the additional funding, but we have not entered into any binding arrangements for the desired amount of new funding.
+No assurance can be given that we will obtain the additional capital necessary to operate and grow our new Camelina operations.
+In the event that we do not obtain the necessary amount of financing to properly operate and scale up our new Camelina operations are expected to continue to operate at a loss.